discopop-project/discopop/docs/index.md

 A more comprehensive overview of DiscoPoP can be found on our [project website](https://www.discopop.tu-darmstadt.de/).

 ## Getting started
+The simplest option to install and use DiscoPoP is provided by the [graphical user interface](Tutorials/Configuration_Wizard.md).
+For convenience, it provides the option to use a docker container to execute the profiling.
+As a result, no setup of the environment apart from installing `docker` is required.
+Please refer to the [Quickstart Guide - GUI](Quickstart.md) for further information.

-For detailed instructions regarding the initial setup, please refer to the [initial setup](Setup.md) page.
+For detailed instructions regarding the manual setup and installation, please refer to the [manual setup](Manual_Quickstart/Manual_Setup.md) page.
-A short summary of the necessary steps can be found on the [quickstart setup](Quickstart/Setup.md) page.

 ## Running DiscoPoP
 After completing the setup, an instrumented Version of your code needs to be executed in order to gather the necessary information.